Do I Really Need A Driving Instructor?

-A qualified driving instructor will ensure that you learn correctly and in accordance with current driving test requirements.
+A professional driving instructor will ensure that you learn correctly and in accordance with current driving test requirements.

 After all it may have been some years since you parents, or another family member or friend passed their driving test.
 You definitely don’t want to pick up weak or poor driving habits that may be hard to shift at a later stage. this would only prolong your learning period and make it more difficult to pass your driving test.